Mathematical Experience for Northwestern Undergraduates (MENU)

-Mathematical Experience for Northwestern Undergraduates (MENU) is a flexible program of courses designed to provide qualified undergraduates with a thorough foundation in mathematics suitable for advanced study in mathematics and its applications across a wide range of disciplines.
+Mathematical Experience for Northwestern Undergraduates (MENU) is a flexible collection of challenging courses designed to provide qualified undergraduates with a thorough foundation in mathematics suitable for advanced study in mathematics and its applications across a wide range of disciplines.

 Read the MENU FAQ.

-During the first year MENU participants typically enroll in one of two yearlong sequences: Math 290-1,2,3 or Math 291-1,2,3.
-Each provides a strong background in linear algebra and multivariable calculus.
-In contrast to standard mathematics courses, Math 290 and Math 291 first develop linear algebra and then apply it to the study of multivariable calculus.
+- During the first year, MENU participants typically enroll in one of two yearlong sequences: MATH 290-1,2,3 or MATH 291-1,2,3.
+Each assumes a strong foundation in single-variable calculus, and provides a strong background in linear algebra and multivariable calculus.
+In contrast to standard mathematics courses, MATH 290-1,2,3 and MATH 291-1,2,3 first develop linear algebra and then apply it to the study of multivariable calculus.

-After the first year MENU participants may choose among the three upper-level MENU sequences described below, or may enroll in other advanced courses in the department.
+- After the first year, MENU participants may choose among three upper-level MENU sequences or enroll in other advanced mathematics courses.

-- Math 311-1,2,3 MENU: Probability and Stochastic Processes is a three-quarter sequence in probability and stochastic processes requiring background in calculus but not measure theory.
+- MATH 311-1,2,3 MENU: Probability and Stochastic Processes is a three-quarter sequence in probability and stochastic processes requiring only background in calculus and linear algebra.
 The first quarter is a careful introduction to probability spaces, random variables, independence, distributions, and generating functions culminating in the Central Limit Theorem.
 The second and third quarters largely concern stochastic processes including Markov chains, stationary processes, martingales, and diffusion processes.

 Beyond the Courses

-During their junior and senior years, MENU participants choose course work to satisfy the requirements of their majors, which might be mathematics, a field to which mathematics can be applied, or something entirely unrelated to mathematics.
+- During the junior and senior years, MENU participants choose course work to satisfy the requirements of their majors, which might be mathematics, a field to which mathematics can be applied, or something entirely unrelated to mathematics.